TriNet Zenefits

-TriNet Zenefits (legal name: YourPeople, Inc., previously known as Zenefits) is a technology company based in San Francisco, that offers cloud-based software as a service to companies for managing their human resources, with a particular focus on helping them with payroll and health insurance coverage.
+TriNet Zenefits (legally known as YourPeople, Inc. and previously known as Zenefits) is a technology company based in San Francisco that provides cloud-based software as a service to companies for managing their human resources, with a focus on payroll and health insurance coverage.
 The company was founded in 2013.

 History

 Zenefits was started by Parker Conrad and Laks Srini to help startups and small businesses find insurance quotes and manage employee benefits in one place.
 It officially launched on February 18, 2013.

 In January 2014, the company announced the addition of commuter spending, flexible spending, and 401(k) support, to replace functions usually handled by companies' human resources departments.
 In July, the company announced support for stock options in its cloud HR platform.

-On April 21, 2015, TechCrunch reported that Zenefits raised somewhere between $300 million and $500 million at a valuation worth $3 billion, and possibly as high as $4 billion.
-On May 6, the round was reported to have closed with $500 million raised from investors including Fidelity Management, TPG, and Comcast Ventures at a valuation of $4.5 billion.
-In November, Forbes ran an article on the company defending it against the claim it was in a unicorn bubble.
+In May 2015, Zenefits announced it had raised $500 million from investors, including Fidelity Management, TPG, and Comcast Ventures, at a valuation of $4.5 billion.

+Service issues

+In 2014 and 2015, Zenefits had many publicly noted issues and admitted mistakes in its delivery of potentially life-impacting health insurance coverage due to its alleged haphazard setup and delivery of insurance products.
+In one particular instance, for example, there were several months of delays and multiple repeated issues and glitches in obtaining the correct health insurance coverage for a company in Pennsylvania, leading to gaps in coverage and denied or delayed medical care for some of their employees and families.
+Over a dozen other customers of Zenefits came forward, both publicly and anonymously, with stories of similar issues for a BuzzFeed investigation into these complaints published in July 2015.

+These reported mistakes were mainly attributed to the chaos, confusion and turnover surrounding Zenefits' rapid growth and its buggy, inefficient software.
+In a BuzzFeed article which interviewed more than a dozen current and former users of Zenefits at that time, customers were quoted as saying that Zenefits turned the benefits process into an "expensive nightmare" and ended up being worse than the original manual, paper-based process it was supposed to replace.
+Customers would often have to revert to manual processes and paper forms to obtain benefits due to frequent software bugs and brokerage issues at Zenefits during this time.

+Compliance issues

-In 2016 an internal legal investigation at Zenefits found the company's licensing was out of compliance and that Conrad had created a browser extension to skirt training requirements for selling insurance in California.
+In 2016, an internal legal investigation at Zenefits found the company's licensing was out of compliance and that Parker Conrad, CEO had created a browser extension to skirt training requirements for selling insurance in California.
 After self-reporting these issues, Zenefits hired an independent third party to do an internal audit of its licensing controls and sent the report to all 50 states.
 The California Department of Insurance as well as the Massachusetts Division of Insurance began investigations of their own based on Zenefits' report.
 Parker Conrad resigned as CEO and director in February and COO David O. Sacks was named as his replacement.

-Shortly after becoming CEO, Sacks issued a memo to employees in which he banned the consumption of alcohol in the Zenefits offices.
-"We operate in a highly regulated industry," he wrote, "and it's important to set the right tone in the office.
-The new policy helps to achieve this and communicate that we are committed to operating with integrity."
-Days later, The Wall Street Journal dug up an old Zenefits facilities memo from a year previous telling employees that "Cigarettes, plastic cups filled with beer, and several used condoms" had been found in the stairwell of the building.
-Zenefits was quick to point out that they share this stairwell with dozens of other businesses.
-When asked about the incident at TechCrunch Disrupt SF, Sacks said, "A lot of the stuff was obviously the media getting carried away.
-That was not something that happened.
-That story — there was no truth to it at all."
+Workplace culture

+On February 26, 2016, Zenefits laid off 250 people, about 17 percent of its employees.
+In June the company laid off another 9 percent (106 additional people).